Azure/custom-ai-on-azure/tutorials/contribute.md

-# How to add tutorial to this repository
+## How to add your tutorial to this repository
-In order to add a tutorial to this repo, you must make a pull-request to edit this page.
+In order to add a tutorial to this repository, you must make a pull-request to edit this page.

-__Adding your tutorial to this page__

-When adding your tutorial to this page, make sure you follow the below convention:
+When adding your tutorial, make sure you follow the below convention:

 ```
 ### [<My Tutorial Name>](url_to_tutorial)